felix-andreas/learning/rasa/notes.md

 * 5.1 Can a single word in a sentence be part of two entities?
 * what is `UnexpecTEDIntentPolicy2`?
 * look at contents of model.tar.gz
+* what is featurization, is this the encoder part of the transformers model?? (lesson 8)
+* what are classifiers. are they built on top of the transfomers model? (model heads?) (lesson 8)
+* why is our pipeline emtpy? what is the default? (lesson 8)
+* why can nlu pipeline only be trained and used sequentially but dialog policy pipeline can be trained and used in parallel (lesson 8)
+* difference between sparse vs dense features (lesson 8)
+* always `return []` after `dispatcher.utter_message(...)`

 ## ideas

 * refactor `rock_paper_scissor_play` -> `play_game` + `entity`
+* use `tracker.get_latest_entity_value` instead of `get_slot`
+* lesson 9: he added a `RegexEntityExtractor` to the pipeline to detect the `place` entity. maybe this is the reason our tests fail
+* implement `utter_info` - display info of what emilio is able to do
+    * tell time
+    * play 2 games: schere stein papier, guess number
+    * use some API: e.g. geographic - tell distance between two different location
+    * action which sets slot using `SlotSet`

 ## lesson 1: introduction to rasa